Setting Up Azure Single Sign-On (SSO)

 In this page we will see the process of setting up Azure SSO with Codefresh.
 For the general instructions of SSO setup see the overview page.

-Then click on the + ADD button to add a new application.
+Then click on the + New registration to add a new application.

-Enter a name for the application (e.g. Codefresh), select Web app/API as the Application Type, and for Sign-on URL enter
+Enter a name for the application (e.g. Codefresh), and leave all other options to default selection.

 Once the application has been created, you will have to configure the permissions.
 Click on the name of the application to open the Settings section.

-Then click on Windows Azure Active Directory to change the access levels.
+Then click on the Add a permission button to change the access levels.

-Remember to click the Save button once finished.
-Afterwards please click on the Grant permissions button from the bar above.
+Afterwards please click on the Grant admin consent button from the bar above.

 Note:.
 If you choose an expiring key, make sure to record the expiration date in your calendar, as you will need to renew the key (get a new one) before that day in order to ensure users don’t experience a service interruption.

 Click on Add and the key will be displayed.
 Make sure to copy the value of this key before leaving this screen, otherwise you may need to create a new key.
 This value will need to be provided to Codefresh securely.

 Go back to the SSO settings screen described in the first part of this guide inside the Codefresh GUI.